JhozzDev/bio-electronics-self-study/01-electronics-fundamentals/week-03-Capacitors/inductors I-V/README.md

 I = np.linspace(2, 10, 100)
 ```

 `np.gradient()` is useful when working with many current and time data points because it calculates the approximate rate of change at each point.

 ### Key Idea

+> The formula in a nutshell is just: The Starting current minus the ending current divided by the time and then multiply by the
 > An inductor produces a larger voltage when the current changes more rapidly.